-The u-r distributions of WATs and FR IIs appear to be marginally different at a confidence level of 93% (p-value of 0.072).
-Same test performed for Dn(4000) index gave us a p-value of 0.58 for WATs and FR Is and 0.010 for WATs and FR II s

-We note that, for the sake of clarity, in all our plots the uncertainties on optical parameters are not shown; however the average uncertainties are: 0.08, 0.03 and 0.004 on $C_r$ , Dn(4000) and $m_r$ , respectively and $\sim 9~{\rm km\,s}^{-1}$ on $\sigma$ .
+The u - r distributions of WATs and FR IIs appear to be marginally different at a confidence level of 93% (p-value of 0.072).
+The same test performed for the Dn(4000) index gave us a p-value of 0.58 for WATs and FR Is and 0.010 for WATs and FR II s.
+For the sake of clarity, in all our plots the uncertainties on optical parameters are not shown; however, the average uncertainties are 0.08, 0.03, and 0.004 on C_r , Dn(4000), and m_r , respectively, and ~9 km s-1 on σ .

-As last step, we cross-matched our WATCAT with the latest release of the Wide-field Infrared Survey Explorer (WISE) source catalog (i.e., AllWISE) retrieving mid-IR magnitudes.
-The associations between the WATCAT and the WISE catalog were computed adopting a 3".3 angular separation, which corresponds to the combination of the typical positional uncertainty
+As the last step, we cross-matched our WATCAT with the latest release of the Wide-field Infrared Survey Explorer (WISE) source catalog (AllWISE) retrieving mid-IR magnitudes.
+The associations between the WATCAT and the WISE catalog were computed adopting a 3".3 angular separation, which corresponds to the combination of the typical positional uncertainty of the WISE all sky survey (Wright et al. 2010) and that of the FIRST (D'Abrusco et al. 2014).
+In Fig. 7 we show a comparison of the mid-IR colors of WATCAT, FRICAT, and FRIICAT sources.